Last reviewed 27 July 2021

-If someone in your family is getting their A Level, AS Level, BTEC or GCSE results this month, they might be feeling anxious and stressed.
+If someone in your family is getting their A Level, AS Level, BTEC or GCSE results, they might be feeling anxious and stressed.
 Having not taken their exams due to the coronavirus (COVID-19) pandemic, their grades are being worked out in a new way this year.

 So, how can you help them to stay calm in the run-up to getting their results and deal with what happens afterwards?
-The Good Thinking team has created the tips below to help parents and carers and has also developed advice for young people to help with the stress of exam results.
+The Good Thinking team has created the tips below to help parents and carers and has also developed advice for young people to help with the stress of getting their results.
+You might also like to download the free Combined Minds app, which can help you to support your child and build their resilience.

 Your son or daughter might be experiencing nerves, stress, frustration and perhaps even anger because they were not able to take their exams.
 Explain that these are extraordinary circumstances and remind them that every student across the UK is in the same position.